Omaha man headed to prison for 2016 gang shooting that police say grew out of a turf war

 Man enough to keep his emotions in check.

 Instead, emotions sparked by a turf war led to a gang shooting on May 15, 2016, authorities said.
-Terrance Gunn, 22, was killed in the shooting and now Montgomery is headed to prison.
+Terrance Gunn, 22, was fatally shot, and now Montgomery is headed to prison.

 Montgomery, 27, pleaded no contest to manslaughter and use of a firearm to commit a felony.
 He had faced charges of first-degree murder and weapon use.

-Montgomery's case was delayed because he had spent time at the Lincoln Regional Center as officials determined if he was mentally competent.
+Montgomery’s case was delayed because he had spent time at the Lincoln Regional Center as officials determined whether he was mentally competent.

 Sign up for World-Herald news alerts